 The development and operation of the Company's business is dependent on labour inputs which could be adversely disrupted by the ongoing impact of COVID-19.
 While it is difficult to predict the impact of the coronavirus outbreak on the Company's business, measures taken by the Canadian and Ontario governments and voluntary measures undertaken by the Company with a view to the safety of the Company's employees, may adversely impact the Company's business, for instance by impeding the labour required to cultivate, process, market and distribute the Company's products and disrupting the Company's critical supply chains.
 In addition, while cannabis retail has been declared an essential service in many provinces, sales volumes of cannabis may be adversely impacted by consumer "social distancing" behaviours.
-All Company office staff have transitioned to working remotely from home offices, with business continuing to be conducted by telephonic and electronic means.
-The Company's Hamilton Facility has implemented precautionary measures to ensure the safety of the staff and product, including limiting visits to the site to essential personnel only, ensuring proper protocols around sanitation, mask usage and physical distancing, and placing potentially exposed employees in self-quarantine for the appropriate period.
+All Company office staff had transitioned to working remotely from home offices, with business continuing to be conducted by telephonic and electronic means.
+In July 2020, the Company reopened its head office on a voluntary and limited basis for its employees.
+The Company's Hamilton Facility has implemented precautionary measures to ensure the safety of the staff and product, including limiting visits to the site to essential personnel only, ensuring proper protocols around sanitation, mask usage and physical distancing, and placing potentially exposed employees in selfquarantine for the appropriate period.
 These measures and similar measures taken by other employers may adversely impact the Company's ability to successfully market its new key product lines, for instance by precluding in-store visits and budtender engagement programs.
-In the short term, the Company is seeking to mitigate these impacts through technologymediated engagement with retailers.
+In the short term, the Company is seeking to mitigate these impacts through technology-mediated engagement with retailers.
 The Company continues to dynamically monitor developments in order to adapt and respond in order to protect the health and safety of the Company's employees and the best interests of the Company, and is in the process of developing return to work protocols for the anticipated easing of provincial pandemic restrictions over the coming months.